doof-dev/doof-dev/README.md

 🤪 | education and skills: I am a self tught developer who mainly fouces on the front end.
 I know Python but dont have that many projects and that is one of my goals.

-🥅 | goals: find a career in technolagy.
+🥅 | goals:
+find a career in technolagy.
+publish more py and js projects

 <h2 align="center">discord servers</h2>